jkeneda/jupyter-math-book/_sources/docs/business-algebra/functions/1-a-relations-and-functions.md

 ```

 ### Example 3
-The set of Jill's pets from Example 1 (above) could be written like $$\{\text{Jack}, \text{Lola}, \text{Stevie}\}$$.
+The set of Jill's pets from Example 1 (above) could be written like $\{\text{Jack}, \text{Lola}, \text{Stevie}\}$.
 If a set is made up of just a few elements, we can use a comma-separated list of the elements - surrounded with curly braces - to denote the whole set.

 ### Example 4
 Often, we want to work with sets of numbers.
-For example, if we wanted to work with the **integers**, we could write $$\{..., -3, -2, -1, 0, 1, 2, 3, 4, ...\}$$.
+For example, if we wanted to work with the **integers**, we could write $\{..., -3, -2, -1, 0, 1, 2, 3, 4, ...\}$.
 But this quickly becomes irritating to write, so we have a few abbreviations for common sets.

 | Name of Set | Shorthand | Corresponding Set |
 |:-----------|-----------|-------------------:|